jonathanhu237/blog/src/content/posts/johnson-lindenstrauss-lemma.md

 ---
 title: Johnson Lindenstrauss Lemma
 date: 2024-11-29 17:34:11
+---

-description: The Johnson-Lindenstrauss (JL) Lemma is a important result in mathematics that provides a way to reduce the dimensionality of data points while preserving the pairwise distances between them, up to a certain distortion.
+The Johnson-Lindenstrauss (JL) Lemma is a important result in mathematics that provides a way to reduce the dimensionality of data points while preserving the pairwise distances between them, up to a certain distortion.
 In this blog post, we introduce the JL Lemma and present a proof of the theorem.
----

-The proof is based on the work of Dasgupta et al.'s paper *An elementary proof of a theorem of Johnson and Lindenstrauss.*.
+The proof is based on the work of Dasgupta et al.'s paper *An elementary proof of a theorem of Johnson and Lindenstrauss*.
 For a more detailed explanation, please refer to the original paper.

 ## JL Lemma